bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO
-* Organize puzzle list by year
+* Organize puzzle list by month
     * Puzzle links know to get just puzzles for particular year
         * From date structured page config
     * Puzzle pages have back link to year page